 Add your ball of "dough" to the pan and press it into a tortilla shape with the bottom of your spatula.
 I keep pressing down on the dough and extending it as far as I can to get a very thin tortilla.
-You are continuing to heat the mixture as you are pressing down on it and shape it.
-When I first made this recipe in a non-stick pan, I never had issues with the tortilla sticking to the pan ever, probably because the flaxseeds have oils of their own.
+You want to heat the mixture as you press down on it and shape it.
+When I first made this recipe in a non-stick pan, I never had issues with the tortilla sticking to the pan, probably because the flaxseeds have oils of their own.
 I've since switched to all stainless or iron pans, though, and occasionally have issues with sticking.
 This will improve as the tortilla starts drying out and eventually they won't stick anymore.
 You can take the dough out and roll it thinner to help with the process too.

-After a minute or two, flip the tortilla and continue to press down on it.
+Continue to flip the tortilla and press down on it.
 If it isn't thin enough (or big enough) for your taste, you can now remove the tortilla temporarily and use a rolling pin to extend it.
-This is actually the point where I usually sprinkle on a little bit of salt, and use the rolling pin.
-That presses it into place on the tortilla.
+This is actually the point where I usually sprinkle on a little bit of salt, and use the rolling pin to press it into place.
 Once you've thinned it out a little more, you can remove it from your counter with a spatula and return it to your frying pan for a little while longer to finish drying up the newly exposed parts of the dough.
 (If you have issues with sticking, you can roll between 2 sheets of parchment paper.)

 You can now use them to wrap up your salads, fajitas, burritos, etc. Just roll up your ingredients and enjoy!